YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Numbness after a hair transplant and increased sensitivity can appear together.
 One area may feel numb while another area feels overly sensitive.
 That combination can be strange, but it is not simply dangerous.

-Still, the patient should not diagnose nerve sensitivity alone if the pain is severe.
-The clinic should review the donor appearance, symptoms, and timing.
+Still, do not diagnose nerve sensitivity alone if the pain is severe.
+The clinic needs to review the donor appearance, symptoms, and timing.

 Some patients expect the first night to be the only difficult night.
 Then day four, day five, or the end of the first week feels unexpectedly uncomfortable.
 This can happen because swelling, surface tightness, crusts, itching, and repeated pressure during sleep can build irritation over several days.